-This post separates the waterfalls into regions North, South, West, and the Westfjords (a large peninsula in the northwest part of the island).
+This post separates the waterfalls into regions North, South Coast, West, and the Westfjords (a large peninsula in the northwest part of the island).
 It is important to note that when most people go to Iceland, they spend most of their time in the southwest.
-(Our post on the Top 10 spots to visit in Iceland are all located in the southwest).
-Some of the places in this region are Blue Lagoon, Vik, some popular ice caves, a ton of national parks, Reyjkavik, and the international airport.
-You can check out that post here.
+(Our post on the top 10 spots to visit in Iceland are all located in the southwest).

 Godafoss, pronounced “GO-thuh-foss” (Never would have guessed that one, but I found out I am terrible and pronouncing anything Icelandic) is a one of a kind Icelandic waterfall.
 It is located on the north side of the island not far from the Lake Myvatn and the ring road.
 If you drive the ring road in Iceland (popular trip) this will be one of your must see stops.
 This horseshoe shaped waterfall comes in at over 98 feet wide (30 meters) and 39 feet high (12 meters).

 Dettifoss is located in Vatnajökull National Park in Northeast Iceland.
 It is the largest waterfall in Europe in terms of water flow, and is said to be the most powerful as well.
 The falls drop 150 feet (45 meters) and are 330 feet wide (100 meters).
 The power of this waterfall not only comes from its size, but its water flow.
 Dettifoss squeezes through an incredible 4,400,400,000 gallons of water per day or, 3,059,436 gallons per minute!
 Best Waterfalls in Iceland